Medically reviewed by Drugs.com. Last updated on May 15, 2023.

-The normal adult range of serum potassium is 3.5 to 5.0 mEq per liter with 4.5 mEq often being used for a reference point.
+The normal adult range of serum potassium is 3.5 to 5.0 mEq/L with 4.5 mEq often being used for a reference point.
 If hypokalemia should develop, corrective measures should be taken such as potassium supplementation or increased dietary intake of potassium-rich foods.

-Dyazide may produce an elevated blood urea nitrogen level, creatinine level or both.
-This apparently is secondary to a reversible reduction of glomerular filtration rate or a depletion of intravascular fluid volume (prerenal azotemia) rather than renal toxicity; levels usually return to normal when Dyazide is discontinued.
-If azotemia increases, discontinue Dyazide.
+DYAZIDE may produce an elevated blood urea nitrogen (BUN) level, creatinine level, or both.
+This apparently is secondary to a reversible reduction of glomerular filtration rate or a depletion of intravascular fluid volume (prerenal azotemia) rather than renal toxicity; levels usually return to normal when DYAZIDE is discontinued.
+If azotemia increases, discontinue DYAZIDE.
 Periodic BUN or serum creatinine determinations should be made, especially in elderly patients and in patients with suspected or confirmed renal insufficiency.

 Thiazides should be discontinued before carrying out tests for parathyroid function.
 Calcium excretion is decreased by thiazides.
 Pathologic changes in the parathyroid glands with hypercalcemia and hypophosphatemia have been observed in a few patients on prolonged thiazide therapy.
 The common complications of hyperparathyroidism such as bone resorption and peptic ulceration have not been seen.